 One cook used to try to be nice to the hands and would make them a cake occasionally.
 A cowboy was heard to say he didn't mind the cake so much except it tasted a lot like the corn bread, only the corn bread was sweeter.
-Very little complaining was done about the food though because appetites were usually high by the time the dinner bell
+Very little complaining was done about the food though because appetites were usually high by the time the dinner bell sounded.
 One thing about the Chuck box though, it was the cook's territory and no cowhand was to ever mess around in it.
-That was a good way to get shot or at least get a good course a lot of them were lies but that didn't matter.
-They took the cowboy's mind off the hard day's work just completed and made his life a little more exciting.
+That was a good way to get shot or at least get a good cussin'

 "Chuck" was a term for food but the chuck wagon was more than just a place to eat.
 It was the cowboy's home away from home, a place where there was always hot coffee and a warm fire.
-Bed rolls were unrolled around it at night among prickly pears, mesquite, rocks and ometimes rattlesnakes
+Bed rolls were unrolled around it at night among prickly pears, rocks and sometimes rattlesnakes.